 Due to the climate in the UK, we tend to build homes that are as sealed as possible - after all, who would want a cold draft coming through in winter?

-This lack of ventilation combined with the amount of moisture released when drying clothes indoors can lead to an increase in dust mites which thrive in damp conditions.
+This lack of ventilation combined with the amount of moisture released when you dry your clothes indoors can lead to an increase in dust mites.
+These little critters love the damp and humid environment that's created.

 Dust mites are tiny creatures, measuring less than one-third of a millimetre in length, which feed mainly on the flakes of human skin.
 They may be too small to see with just the naked eye, but they can cause big problems for those with allergies and asthma.